Here are 67 self love journal prompts for a self-esteem boost! Journaling can be a great way to practice self love and boost your confidence!

 I’m a writer into fitness, so I may be a bit biased.
 However, I believe that writing down what you’re feeling can be a great way to focus on the good and release the bad!

-Keeping a journal can help you focus on your own strengths, boost your self-confidence, and help you identify any negative belief you may have about yourself.
+Keeping a journal can help you focus on your own strengths, boost your self-confidence, and help you identify any negative beliefs you may have about yourself.

 When you have negative thoughts, it can be a great practice for your mental health.
 It’s simply a great way to practice self care in your daily life.